mth229/mth229.github.io/index.md

 Basics of limits.

-Discussion on floating point representation and potential issues (subtracting like-sized objects!)
+Discussion on floating point representation and potential issues.

 <br/>
 An assignment for this material: